 Financial help with medication

 Sometimes when living with a brain tumour you are automatically entitled to free prescriptions.
 And sometimes you can apply for certificates that entitle you for free medication.
 Some prescribed items are always free (such as medication given to hospital inpatients).
-Your prescriber can help you as can this link:
+You can find more information about free prescriptions here.

 Date published: 17-05-2009